Idle Time – Definition, Causes, And How To Reduce It

 Would you need to reduce it to zero?
 Not necessarily.
 Maybe those 5 minutes every hour are also needed for machine operators to take necessary breaks or clean things up.
 That being said, you would definitely want to eliminate idle time caused by unplanned machine breakdowns.

-One question you need to ask yourself before in production planning as we dive into actionable tips is something we already alluded to in the last paragraph: Do you even want to eliminate idle time?
+One question you need to ask yourself before we dive into actionable tips is something we already alluded to earlier: Do you even want to eliminate idle time?

-Things are different when we start talking about machines as it’s not like they will get tired, lose concentration, wastage, and make a mess.
+Things are different when we start talking about machines as it’s not like they will get tired, lose concentration, and make a mess.
 That being said, there are reasons not to push all machines to their limits either.
 While machines do not get tired, they do get worn out.
-For instance, many machines have components that can reach unhealthy levels of heat if they do not have proper breaks.
-Sometimes, a little bit of idle time might be just what they need to cool down.
+For instance, some machines have components that should not exceed certain temperature levels.
+A little bit of idle time might be just what they need to cool down.

 Those are specific cases you want to have in mind.